 The school requires a telephone message from the parent or carer before 9:30am on the morning of the first day of ANY pupil absence.
-A written note on the child’s return is also needed.
 Please let us know if the absence is due to a notifiable disease or head lice.
 If you need information about dealing with head lice please let us know.
 We will inform all parents when we have a report of head lice in school so that you can make a special check of your child’s hair and treat if necessary.

 During term-times, your child should attend school regularly unless: